buendiaenr1/intensidad_de_la_actividad_fisica_y_el_deporte/README.md

 So the quality of the results will depend to a large extent on what you want to achieve, your objectives and the scientific or professional rigor you want to apply when recognizing the **intensity** of physical activity or sport for the specific group of people or person you want to work with.

+Information gaps in the variables will cause larger errors in the models.

+The data.csv file has two columns of integer values, age and heart rate; The methodology used in the collection of the information will be very helpful in giving the results you expect for the specific group of people or specific person.

 # intensidad_de_la_actividad_fisica_y_el_deporte
 Uso de AI para crear las ecuaciones lineales de cintas de mediciones de latidos por minuto, con el mínimo de error.